brainwave0/ftwm/README.md

 ### window placement

 New windows may be difficult to find.
-Currently all new windows are placed wherever there is room, and you have to look around to find them.
+Currently all new windows are placed wherever there is room, and if there's a lot of windows on the screen already, you'll have to look around to find them.
 Also, there is a bug where empty space is counted as occupied, causing windows to be placed in sub-optimal locations.
+As a workaround, when this happens, just re-arrange the windows.

 ### cpu usage

-It uses up to about 12% of the CPU on my machine, or about 97% of a single core.
+It uses up to about 17% of the CPU on my machine, or about 1.36 cores.

 ### window resizing